RTTA committee meeting minutes

 14.0 Dog Fouling and Adder Signs

-Agreed: RP will order some more signs for FB to put up on the Northwest Riverbank.
+14.1 RP has provided signs for FB to put up on the Northwest Riverbank.

 15.0 Names & Addresses of New Owners